Waveframe-Labs/Aurora-Workflow-Orchestration/docs/NEUROTRANSPARENCY_DOCTRINE.md

 Scientific legitimacy cannot survive this collapse of cognitive transparency.

-The Neurotransparency Doctrine establishes the non-negotiable epistemic conditions under which cognition—human or synthetic—may influence a scientific claim.
+The Neurotransparency Doctrine establishes the non‑negotiable epistemic conditions under which cognition—human or synthetic—may influence a scientific claim.
 It replaces trust with trace, and interpretation with evidence.

 ---

 ## 1. Core Principle

-**No inference may influence a claim unless its origin and reasoning path are externally visible and permanently recorded.**
+**No inference may influence a scientific claim unless its origin and reasoning path are externally visible and permanently recorded.**

-Neurotransparency is not an interpretability technique, ethical preference, or soft norm.
+Neurotransparency is not interpretability, ethics, or preference.
 It is an **epistemic boundary condition**:
 if the reasoning behind a claim cannot be reconstructed, the claim is invalid.